oanda/apidocs/sections/API.md

 * **Error Response:**

   <_Most endpoints will have many ways they can fail.
-From unauthorized access, to wrongful parameters etc. All of those should be liste d here.
-It might seem repetitive, but it helps prevent assumptions from being made where they should be._>
+From unauthorized access, to wrongful parameters etc. All of those should be listed here.
+It might seem repetitive, but it helps prevent assumptions from being made where they should not be._>

   * **Code:** 401 UNAUTHORIZED <br />
     **Content:** `{ error : "Log in" }`